-Women Can Drive In Saudi Arabia, But We're Not Cheering Yet
+Women Driving In Saudi Arabia Is A Step Forward, But We're Not Cheering Yet

 On Tuesday, Sept.
 26, the Saudi Foreign Ministry announced that a royal decree has been issued that will allow women to drive in Saudi Arabia.
 On the surface, this is a monumental move for the Islamic country, which remains the last nation in the world to let women behind the wheel.
 Although it's hard to dispute any progress towards equality, there are some caveats to this decree that more than question its intent.